antononcube/RakuForPrediction-book/Articles/Fast-and-compact-classifier-of-DSL-commands-work.md

 %wordTallies2.elems
 ```

-Instead of checking for dictionary words -- or in conjunction -- we can filter to have only words
+Instead of checking for dictionary words -- or in conjunction -- we can filter the word tallies to be only
-that made of letters and dashes:
+with words that are made of letters and dashes:

 ```perl6
 my %wordTallies3 = %wordTallies2.grep({ $_.key ~~ / ^ [<:L> | '-']+ $ /});